TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This allows you to input the string used to construct the common part of file names generated when you grab an image with grab_image.

 <image_name_root> is a string varval specifying a string without white space which will be used to construct the file name of the saved image and any associated file (like an external header file for saving in raw doubles format).
-This string argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This string argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.